Last Updated on

 - Discard the seeds and proceed with the recipe.
 It will not be necessary to adjust the quantities of sugar and pectin needed.

-When making this rhubarb raspberry jam, I was quite bold with the use of sugar, meaning that I only took one part sugar for three parts fruit, which is really not a lot considering that this is a rhubarb jam we are talking about and rhubarb is sour.
+- When making the jam, I was quite bold with the use of sugar, meaning that I only took one part sugar for three parts fruit, which is really not a lot considering that this is a rhubarb jam we are talking about and rhubarb is sour.
 But I love it this way, just give it a try and you will see.

-The jam is not as sweet as most jams are, but it tastes better than most jams I ever had.
-You can really taste the raspberries and the rhubarb and not eat something undefinable, which is only sweet and nothing else.
-I love to eat this jam on crisp bread over a thick layer of cream cheese.
+- The jam is not as sweet as most jams are, but it tastes better than most jams I ever had.
+You can really taste the raspberries and rhubarb.
+I love to eat this jam on crispbread over a thick layer of cream cheese.

-I made enough jam to fill 4 large jars, you would probably need about 7 or 8 normal sized jars.
-If you are not sure about the right way of sterilizing your jars, have a look at this post Simple Apricot Jam and How to Sterilize Jars.
+- I made enough to fill 4 large jars, you would probably need about 7 or 8 normal sized jars.

-When working with powdered pectin, I follow the instructions on the pectin package, so for 1,5 kg fruit I take about 30 g pectin.
+- When working with powdered pectin, I follow the instructions on the pectin package, so for 1,5 kg/ 3.3 lbs fruit, I take about 30 g/ 1 oz pectin.
 Make sure to read the instructions on your pectin package and follow them if they differ from mine.

 Otherwise, I hope you are having a great weekend!